Imagine sending your hard-earned crypto to what appears to be the correct address, only to discover a scammer has cleverly duped you.

 3. Test Your Addresses With Smaller Amounts.

-Despite being extra careful by double-checking the addresses before sending funds, it’s still good to test the waters to be extra sure.
-You can send tiny bits of crypto to the intended address to be sure it’s the right one.
 The only reason this option is unpopular is because of the extra gas fees for each transaction.
 However, spending an additional fee is better to ensure your funds land safely in the destination wallet, especially if you suspect that your wallet has been poisoned.

 Note📌: If your wallet has been poisoned and you see that the scammer sent an NFT, do not click the link.
 Some wallets give the option to hide the NFT.
 Hiding it will help you avoid interacting with it if it contains phishing links.